Explore with interactionBrowse

 FEATURED ON

 This is my ever-growing summary of the history of Western philosophy showing the positive/negative connections between some of the key ideas/arguments/statements of the philosophers.
-It is not an automated text analysis project; the work of summarizing (primary/secondary) literature and drawing connections is done by me, so it’s a never-ending work-in-progress.
-It started with Bryan Magee’s The Story of Philosophy and Thomas Baldwin’s Contemporary Philosophy as the main references, and it has been expanding with hundreds of others.
+It is not an automated text analysis project; the work of summarizing (primary/secondary) literature and drawing connections is done by me, so it’s a never-ending work-in-progress with an expanding list of references.
 (The reference is noted with the book icon that appears when you hover/click on a sentence.
 And yes, I’ll hopefully start adding philosophers from other traditions after some more work on the Western story.)

 First off, let me announce that though I have been actively working on this project since 2014 and have a good grasp of the fields and the philosophers I’m interested in; I’m not an academic historian of philosophy.
 This is a personal project that I’m doing in my own time, with my auto-didactic knowledge, for myself; and I’m sharing it to get feedback and to make it accessible to those who are interested in philosophy and/or visualization.
-As much as I find this way of looking at philosophy productive (and fun) for many reasons, I’m not proposing that this is the right way to look at it; it is just one version that I like to see and use – an organized and dynamic collection of notes, letting me see how these ideas have developed, from a distance.
+As much as I find this way of looking at philosophy productive (and fun) for many reasons, I’m not proposing that this is a good method for everybody; it is just one method that I like to use – an organized and dynamic collection of notes which helps me see how these ideas have developed, from a distance.

 I believe I’m not alone when I say that I understand an idea, argument, position, or concept better when I see it along with others that are similar to it and in contrast with it.
 Accordingly, I like to think that this is not just a historical project, useful for people specifically interested in the history of the field; what is also valuable here is the ability to see, by clicking on a sentence and displaying its connections, what different things can be said on a subject (how many perspectives there can be, which are hard to be all dreamed up by a single person) independently of who said them and when – independently of a direct interest in the history of philosophy.
 In this respect, it can function as a thinking tool that helps people, as it helps me, think through these ideas by showing different formulations and negations of them.
 It can also serve as a preliminary academic tool that provides entry points to the literature by listing some of the relevant names and texts.
 (Philosopher-based engagement in philosophy, though criticized by some, is an efficient method for many people – I think this project is neutral in that regard: you can choose to explore it as idea-based or philosopher-based.
 I find both of them useful, and mostly employ a combination of them.)